Log in or join Textillia to get full access to the database and become part of our community of sewists, quilters, and textile artists.

 Selfie of Ariane and Bruno, making goofy faces

 Ariane was born with an insatiable appetite for art and crafting, and learned basic sewing as a teenager growing up in Saskatchewan.
-She relocated to Vancouver for university and never left, running a hobby business making organic cotton bags and accessories (pre-Etsy!) on the side while earning her Masters in Health Geography.
+She relocated to Vancouver for university and never left, running a hobby business making organic cotton bags and accessories (pre-Etsy!) on the side, while earning her Masters in Health Geography.
 After university, she worked in the open source web development world (where she met Bruno!), and did a term as Documentation Co-lead for the Drupal open source software project, which is the software used to build Textillia.
-After several years as a project and client manager at a couple local web development companies that served mainly non-profits and academic institutions, worsening chronic illness forced her to stop working temporarily and then permanently.
-It was then that she was able to spend some time doing art and sewing again to pass time on better days - during this time that she sewed her first garment and fell in love hard with making her own clothes.
-After much soul searching and reckoning with the reality it was no longer possible to work regularly, Textillia went from being a fun idea to bounce around with Bruno, to an exciting chance to create a family business that could one day accommodate her illness while doing something she loves.
-Though her illness and treatment are fairly all consuming at the moment, aside from working on Textillia or sewing, Ariane enjoys watching Star Trek (TNG) and other feel good shows with Bruno, patting strangers' dogs, oohing and ahhing over birds and plants, writing, reading books, drinking tea, and appreciating all the small joys in life.
-Politically engaged since her teen-aged years, she has also become an avid disability advocate, as her illness has introduced her into the world of disability rights and activism.
+After several years as a project and client manager at a couple local web development companies that served mainly non-profits and academic institutions, worsening chronic illness forced her to stop working.
+It was then that began to spend some time doing art and sewing again to pass time on better days - during this time, she sewed her first garment and fell in love with making her own clothes.
+After much soul searching and reckoning with the reality it was no longer possible to work regularly, Textillia went from being a fun idea to bounce around with Bruno, to an exciting chance to create a project to work on when able, doing something she loved.
+Ariane also enjoys watching Star Trek (TNG) and other feel good shows with Bruno, patting strangers' dogs, oohing and ahhing over birds and plants, reading books, drinking tea, and appreciating all the small joys in life.
+Politically engaged since her teen-aged years, she has also become an avid chronic illness and disability advocate.

 Bruno is from Belgium (not so coincidentally, the birthplace of Drupal) and studied journalism before discovering his passion for web development and independent media.
 After working in web development and at Belgium's biggest indie media website for a decade, he fell in love with this Canadian girl he met at a web development conference (that's Ariane!) and uprooted his life to move to Vancouver shortly thereafter.
-He did web development work for various local non-profits and academic institutions, and for the last few years his main gig has been Lead Developer at popular Canadian independent online news site, the National Observer.
+He did web development work for various local non-profits and academic institutions, and is now the Technical Lead at popular independent online news site, Canada's National Observer.
 He's been active in the open source web development and independent media communities for many years, and has co-authored a couple books on Drupal and media activism.
-Textillia has been an exciting way to both create a business that provides fun challenges in web development, while also having the flexibility needed to help support Ariane through her medical treatment and illness.
 Outside of work, Bruno enjoys swimming, yoga, gardening, reading, politics, occasionally singing as a tenor in a classical choir, and enjoying the beautiful landscape of Canada's west coast.

 Why did you build Textillia?